Chemical and Petroleum Storage

 - Chemical Bulk Storage (CBS) Registration and Renewal FAQ's - Chemical Bulk Storage in New York.
 Frequently asked questions on the regulatory programs and requirements for bulk storage of chemicals in New York State.

 - Petroleum Bulk Storage Underground Tank Tightness Testing FAQ's - FAQs - Frequently Asked Questions on New York's Petroleum Bulk Storage Underground Tank Tightness Testing.

 - Public Record of Underground Storage Tanks - Federal law requires that states maintain, update, and make available to the public a record of information regarding certain underground storage tanks (USTs).
-New York State's Public Record of USTs includes the number of facilities with regulated USTs, the number of UST facilities inspected during the reporting period, and the percent of those facilities that were found to be in significant compliance.
+New York State's Public Record of USTs includes the number of facilities with USEPA-regulated USTs, the number of those facilities inspected during the reporting period, and the percent of those facilities that were found to be in significant compliance.

 - Summaries of Bulk Storage Regulations - Chemical and Petroleum Bulk Storage in New York.
 Information on the regulatory programs and requirements for bulk storage of petroleum and chemicals in New York State.